khalilahmad3212/khalilahmad3212/README.md

 # Hi everyone :wave:

-I'm a software engineer from Czechia, hacking things together @ [Gitpod](https://gitpod.io/).
+I'm a software engineer from Pakistan.

 <details>